 What Raina and the people at Silver Hollow don’t know is that the vicious Prince of the East is marching on the Northlands, sweeping through its villages, murdering everyone.
 All with one goal in mind – get through the ominous Frostwater Wood and capture the Frost King.

 But if the Prince of the East gets what he wants, everyone’s doomed.
 Raina has to discard bloody revenge and join forces with the man she hates in order to save the life of a man she despises.
 They set out on a perilous journey that will either bring them close or destroy them forever.

 Probably my most favorite male character ever in the history of books is Aragorn.
 And let me tell you – the Witch Collector, a.k.a.
 Alexus Thibault gives off MAJOR Aragorn vibes.
 Strong, yet gentle, badass, but kind, fierce and powerful, with a heart of gold.

 *SWOONS INTO THE SUN*

 He’s a weird Geralt x Aragorn combo, and his dreamy persona only gets better with each page.
 I feel like he was the most fleshed-out character of the bunch.
-Raina was very well developed, as well – from the headstrong tunnel-vision girl to the headstrong and powerful woman ready to fight for the bigger picture.
+I very much liked Raina’s development as a character.
+From the headstrong tunnel-vision girl to the headstrong and powerful woman ready to fight for the bigger picture.

-The Witch Collector offers a host of other characters – Finn, the former flame, Helena, the fierce sidekick/best friend, Nephele, the lost and found sister, etc. They all felt like they belonged to the story, no one was unnecessary.
+The Witch Collector offers a host of other characters.
+We have Finn, the former flame, Helena, the fierce sidekick/best friend, Nephele, the lost and found sister, etc. They all felt like they belonged to the story, no one was unnecessary.

 As for the world… Ah, what a treat.
 Not that lore-heavy, but still filled with gods and monsters and high stakes.
 Given that Charissa Weaks has set her story into a winter-clad land, it’s a perfect read for the coming months.
 Promise, you won’t regret it.